ahri/ahri.github.io/_posts/2014-08-05-upubsub---a-micro-pubsub-implementation-for-nodejs.md

 I've not even considered Promises and I don't want to think about NodeJS vs.
 Browser Compatibility.
-It's all very interesting stuff but I need to stay focused if I'm ever to finish what I'm doing, and of course if my requirements evolve past the abilities of my simple little pubsub I'll be more than happy to swap to a 3rd-party library.
+It's all very interesting stuff but I need to stay focused if I'm ever to finish what I'm doing, and of course if my requirements evolve past the abilities of my simple little PubSub I'll be more than happy to swap to a 3rd-party library.

 A whirlwind tour: